twobombs/cudacluster/README.md

 This is a solution that came up when developing an emulator for Quantum Computing.

 Project has its base from the deploy-nvidia-cuda environment.
-This is, obviouslt a very early version.
+This is, obviously a very early version.